 And, yes, it’s a lot—so many shades, so little time—so you might have to physically test out foundations if you’re stuck.
 “Shade-matching is intimidating, but you can experiment with different shades along your jawline and see which one disappears,” says Menard.
 Foundation-newbies also report finding success with a shade matching tool like the Pantone SkinTone Guide, which was measured against thousands of real skin tones.

 Go For Liquid, Oil-Free Formulas

-Choosing a formula (for instance, liquid, cream, powder, and so on) is totally dependent on your individual complexion—but unless you’re gunning for a particularly matte look, liquid or cream is likely your best bet.
-“I love the finish a liquid foundation gives the skin,” says celebrity makeup artist Victor Henao.
+Choosing a formula (for instance, liquid, cream, powder, and so on) is dependent on your complexion—but unless you’re gunning for a particularly matte look, liquid or cream is likely your best bet.
+“I love the finish a liquid foundation gives the skin,” says Henao.
 “Even if you’re oily, I would choose a liquid—water and oil are basic ingredients your skin naturally produces and has, so when that natural oil comes out, liquid will sit on your skin much better than a powder.”

-Powder (or mineral) foundations can work for oily complexions, but you should avoid if you suffer from dryness.
+Powder (or mineral) foundations can work for oily complexions, but you should avoid them if you suffer from dryness.
 Pro tip: If you are leaning towards powder, Henao suggests making sure you’re in a specific climate—aka, a dry and cool environment—since powder turns darker when it gets wet.
-(So if you live in humid, sweaty New York City like myself, you may want to avoid these.)

 When it comes to liquid and cream foundations, oil-free formulas are great if you’re dealing with sensitive, breakout-prone skin.

-“Look for products that are non-comedogenic,” says Dr. Hadley King, New York-based dermatologist.
-(Non-comedogenic means a product is specifically formulated to not clog your pores.)
+“Look for products that are non-comedogenic,” says King.
+(Non-comedogenic means a product is specifically formulated to not clog your pores).
 “You can also find makeup with active, acne-fighting ingredients like salicylic acid.”

 Otherwise, if you have combination or dry skin, oil in your foundation is okay.
 In fact, many makeup artists argue it’s an essential ingredient to any good skincare routine (primarily for its moisturizing and anti-aging benefits)—and that includes the foundation you use.